Isaac Asimov: Early life

 Asimov was born in Petrovichi, Russian SFSR, on an unknown date between October 4, 1919, and January 2, 1920, inclusive.
 Asimov celebrated his birthday on January 2.

 Asimov's parents were Russian Jews, Anna Rachel (née Berman) and Judah Asimov, the son of a miller.
 He was named Isaac after his mother's father, Isaac Berman.
 Asimov wrote of his father, "My father, for all his education as an Orthodox Jew, was not Orthodox in his heart", noting that "he didn't recite the myriad prayers prescribed for every action, and he never made any attempt to teach them to me."

 In 1921, Asimov and 16 other children in Petrovichi developed double pneumonia.
 Only Asimov survived.
-He had two younger siblings: a sister, Marcia (born Manya; June 17, 1922 – April 2, 2011), and a brother, Stanley (July 25, 1929 – August 16, 1995), who would become vice-president of Newsday.
+He had two younger siblings: a sister and a brother, Stanley, who would become vice-president of Newsday.

 Asimov's family travelled to the United States via Liverpool on the RMS Baltic, arriving on February 3, 1923 when he was three years old.
 He later wrote two essays about his family's arrival in America: "Ellis Island and I" (in The Tyrannosaurus Prescription, 1988) and "Ellis Island: Enter One Immigrant ...
 Sprouting Measles" (TV Guide, 1984).
 His parents spoke Yiddish and English to him; he never learned Russian, his parents using it as a secret language "when they wanted to discuss something privately that my big ears were not to hear".
 Growing up in Brooklyn, New York, Asimov taught himself to read at the age of five (and later taught his sister to read as well, enabling her to enter school in the second grade).
 His mother got him into first grade a year early by claiming he was born on September 7, 1919.
 In third grade he learned about the "error" and insisted on an official correction of the date to January 2.
 He became a naturalized U.S. citizen in 1928 at the age of eight.

 After becoming established in the U.S., his parents owned a succession of candy stores in which everyone in the family was expected to work.
 The candy stores sold newspapers and magazines, which Asimov credited as a major influence in his lifelong love of the written word, as it presented him as a child with an unending supply of new reading material (including pulp science fiction magazines) that he could not have otherwise afforded.
 Asimov began reading science fiction at age nine, at the time that the genre was becoming more science-centered.
 Asimov was also a frequent patron of the Brooklyn Public Library during his formative years.